 Have you ever heard serious musicians likened to competitive athletes?
 It’s a worthy comparison in many ways.
 Just like world-class swimmers or football players, dedicated musicians spend years training, honing their technique, and practicing hours a week so when the time comes, their skills are sharp and their focus is tight.
 And, just like athletes, musicians can get injured doing what they love.

-For many musicians, physical problems come in the form of repetitive stress injuries (RSIs).
+For many musicians, physical problems come in the form of repetitive strain injuries (RSIs).
 Resulting from improper technique, over-exertion, or just bad luck, RSIs can often start as a stray ache or pain, and if not dealt with correctly, can get worse and become debilitating.
 If you come to this article already experiencing discomfort while playing your instrument, though, fear not.
 A great majority of music-related injuries can be treated with proper care.

 David S. Weiss MD is a Clinical Associate Professor of Orthopaedic Surgery at New York University School of Medicine and the orthopaedic consultant to the Juilliard School in New York City.
 He was kind enough to share wisdom on how to keep interference from RSIs at zero – and how to keep yourself playing music in a healthy way for years to come.